mlf-core/mlf-core/mlf_core/create/templates/mlflow/mlflow_tensorflow/{{ cookiecutter.project_slug }}/docs/usage.rst

 Docker
 ++++++++

-If you use Docker you need to build the Docker container, whose name is specified in the MLproject file (e.g. mlfcore/pytorch:1.0.0).
+If you use Docker you should not need to build the Docker container manually, since it should be available on Github Packages or another registry.
+However, if you want to build it manually for e.g. development purposes, ensure that the names matches the defined name in the ``MLproject``file.
 This is sufficient to train on the CPU.
 If you want to train using the GPU you need to have the `NVIDIA Container Toolkit <https://github.com/NVIDIA/nvidia-docker>`_ installed.

 Training